Casum sentit dominus

 Casum sentit dominus or res perit domino is a Latin legal phrase that loosely translates to "accident is felt by the owner".
 It means that it is the owner who has to assume the risk of accidental harm to him or accidental loss to his property.
-Taken more generally it connotes the foundational private law principle that it is the owner who has to bear the damage to his person or property and that he can seek redress from a third party only when there are specific grounds in law for his compensation.
+Taken more generally it connotes the foundational private law principle that it is the owner who has to bear the damage to his person or property and that only he can seek redress from a third party, and then only when there are specific grounds in law for his compensation.

-The brocard has been described as the basic principle of tort law and can be traced back to Ulpian.
+The brocard has been described as the basic principle of tort law and is attributed to the Roman jurist Ulpian.

 Legal institution

 Description and analysis

-The legal phrase or legal maxim casum sentit dominus is a tenant of Roman private law and a key feature of most European civil law systems.
+The legal phrase or legal maxim casum sentit dominus is a tenet of Roman private law and a feature of most European civil law systems.
 It means that the owner has to carry the risk of any loss or harm that occurs accidentally to him or his property (casus).
 The owner can seek redress only if a third party can legally be held liable for this damage.
-The primary avenue for redress being tort law.
+The primary avenue for redress in such cases is tort law.

-From a societal point of view, the principle brings to mind that damage to person or property is locked in at the time the damage has occurred and that this damage cannot be undone later.
+From a societal point of view, the principle brings to mind that damage to person or property is locked in at the time the damage has occurred, and that this damage cannot be undone later (as, even if the damage is repaired, this does not undo the fact that the damage occurred).
 If the owner is compensated by a third party and the status quo ante is restored, this is only to be achieved by taking away an equivalent amount from this third party and transferring it to the owner of the damaged good.
 This transfer can further increase the loss to society as transaction costs can occur.

 In his analysis of the maxim, the scholar Andreas Wacke has argued that the principle can be dissected into two parts: Firstly, it emphasises that an owner has to bear the damage to his property.
 Secondly, it highlights that whether the loss of the owner is final or whether he can take recourse against a third party requires a legal claim being available to him to compensate his loss.